Chandru047/BookMyShow-Console/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## 📝 Code Style Guidelines

+Please follow these guidelines when contributing:
+- Use meaningful variable and method names
+- Add comments for complex logic
+- Follow Java naming conventions
+- Include unit tests for new features
+- Update documentation for significant changes

+## 🐛 Bug Reports

+If you find a bug, please create an issue with:
+1. Bug description
+2. Steps to reproduce
+3. Expected behavior
+4. Screenshots (if applicable)
+5. Environment details

 ## 🎓 Educational Value

 This project serves as a practical example of: